ecomfe/veui-docs/one/docs/en-US/components/radio.md

 `v-model`
 :::

-Triggered when the check state is changed.
-The callback parameter list is `(val: *)`, with `val` being the current value of `v-model`.
-Unlike the [`change`](#events-change) event, `input` is triggered even without user interaction.
+Triggered after the selection state has changed.
+The callback parameter is `(val: *)`. `val` is the current value of `v-model`.
+Unlike the [`change`](#events-change) event, the `input` event will also be triggered when the data operation causes the state to change.
 ^^^

-Additionally, `Radio` exposes the following native events:
+In addition, `Radio` supports the following native events:

 `auxclick`, `click`, `contextmenu`, `dblclick`, `mousedown`, `mouseenter`, `mouseleave`, `mousemove`, `mouseover`, `mouseout`, `mouseup`, `select`, `wheel`, `keydown`, `keypress`, `keyup`, `focus`, `blur`, `focusin`, `focusout`.

-The callback parameter is the corresponding native event object for all events above.
+The callback parameters are all corresponding native event objects.